 The soup gets its creamy texture from blending the red lentils.
-No coconut milk required.
+No coconut milk is required.
 Blending lentils and beans is one of my favorite ways to thicken soups and sauces.
-It makes for a more nutritious meal, and it's a cunning way to sneak more legumes into your teen's diet!
+It makes for a more nutritious meal, and it's a cunning way to sneak more legumes into your diet!
+Add a generous drizzle of my green Everything Cashew Sauce for extra nutrients!

-This soup was inspired by my Chickpea Miso Pasta Soup, as well as my Creamy Miso Squash & Cauliflower Soup, on this site.
+This butternut squash and lentil soup was inspired by my Vegan Lemon Orzo Soup Soup, as well as my Cauliflower Butternut Squash Soup on this site.

 Jump to: